 As a state-supported institution of higher education, The University of Texas at Dallas is required to comply with all state laws in the assessment and collection of tuition, fees, and deposits.
-The tuition, fees, and deposits listed herein are subject to change by legislative or regental action and changes become effective on the date enacted.
+The tuition, fees, and deposits listed herein are subject to change by state law.
 Pursuant to Chapter 54, Texas Education Code, each student who registers is required to pay tuition and fees appropriate to the student’s residence classification and according to the number of semester hours for which he or she has registered.
 It is the student’s responsibility to establish, prior to census day, the correct residence classification through the Office of the Registrar.
 Likewise, any student wishing to request a change of residence status for tuition purposes should do so through the Office of the Registrar.
 This will require completion of a residency questionnaire and the provision of documents to support the claim of Texas residency, prior to the census day.
 Rules and regulations for determining residency are found in Appendix III of this catalog.
 Final authority of appeal for review of residence decisions rests with the Registrar and Assistant Vice President of Academic Records.

 In accordance with state laws, a student is not entitled to enter a class or laboratory until registered and all tuition, fees, and deposits have been paid.
 The University cannot accept personal checks for amounts in excess of the total registration cost.

 The University of Texas at Dallas utilizes a consolidated tuition rate, which is capped at 15 semester credit hours for resident graduate students.
 The consolidated tuition and fee rates cover all academic program costs; including tuition, mandatory fees, and most of the college and course incidental fees.
 Additional fees that will be charged separately are: field trip fees, supplemental designated tuition fees and distance education fees.
 The Tuition and Fee Tables can be found on the Bursar Office website.